-file is a Prolog directive, calls to Logtalk built-in predicates from it are usually compiled to improve performance and providing better support provide better support for embedded applications.
+file is a Prolog directive, calls to Logtalk built-in predicates from it are usually compiled to improve portability, improve performance, and provide better support for embedded applications.

 Some backend Prolog compilers declare the atom for a lighter syntax.
 But this makes the code non-portable and is and is therefore a practice best avoided.